aki-anz/Jupiter-Business-App/README.md

 The Homepage is a product landing page where an image, a paragraph, and 5 social media icons from [react-icons](https://react-icons.github.io/react-icons/) are being displayed and positioned with pure html and css.

 It is also mobile responsive.
-User can view our app on mobile devices where *Home.js* is being re-positioned accordingly.
+User can view our app on mobile devices where *Home.js* is being re-positioned with `@media queries` accordingly.

 ### React-testing-library